Quality nonprofit interim executive leadership is key to any organization’s success.

 For board members, in particular, Third Sector Company provides an exceptional training program.
 Board Chairs Academy is a great professional development opportunity for leaders in the nonprofit sector.
 This program provides opportunities for professionals to grow their skills and bring insights back into their organizations and board rooms.

-Within these workshops, board members receive training on:
+Within these sessions, board members receive training on:

 - How to improve board member competencies; which, in turn, fosters their abilities to govern and advance their organization;